import warnings

 name : `str`

-different for each observer).
+the name must be different for each observer.

-spkid : `str`, required
+spkid : `str`

-ephem : `str`, `list`
+ephem : `str`, `list`, optional, default='horizons'

 """